pelinbalci/pelinbalci.github.io/_posts/2022-01-01-Motion-Classifier.md

 You can check my previous post about [Fourier Transform](https://pelinbalci.com/2021/12/19/Fast-Fourier-Tranform.html), It is used for generating features, fortunately, the edge impulse handles the Fouirer Transform for us.

-After feature generation, I desging a neural network with 2 hidden layers and dropout layer with probability of 0.2
+After feature generation, I designed a neural network with 2 hidden layers and dropout layer with probability of 0.2

     import tensorflow as tf
     from tensorflow.keras.models import Sequential